Electromechanical computational model of the human stomach: Introduction

 Therefore, addressing these challenges requires a robust yet flexible description of: (1) the anatomical location and functional distribution of pacemaking regions, (2) the amplitude and velocity of slow waves across different subregions, and (3) the coupling of a spatiotemporal reaction-diffusion process with a fully nonlinear finite elasticity framework, capable for both geometric and material nonlinearities to capture very large deformations within complex computational domains.

 As in most biomechanical applications, the intrinsic multiscale nature of the system requires ad hoc simplifying assumptions, which allow the construction of a reliable computational framework to advance understanding of a specific subproblem.
 Accordingly, in this paper, we focus on the electromechanical modeling and computational implementation of gastric motility, while disregarding fluid-structure interaction.
-Building on our previous work~\cite{brandstaeter2018a}, we adopt a phenomenological approach and generalize it within the framework of constrained mixture theory~\cite{Humphrey-2021-CMMOverview}, incorporating an anisotropic active strain formulation~\cite{Brandstaeter2019,Patel-Gizzi-2022-GastrointestinalTissueReview}.
+Building on our previous work~\cite{brandstaeter2018a}, which introduced a preliminary electromechanical framework limited to basic material models, simplified geometries, and reduced contractions, we substantially extend the approach in the present study.
+Here, we generalize the formulation within the framework of constrained mixture theory~\cite{Humphrey-2021-CMMOverview}, incorporate an anisotropic active strain model~\cite{Brandstaeter2019,Patel-Gizzi-2022-GastrointestinalTissueReview}, and integrate spatially varying electrophysiological and mechanical fields derived automatically from the organ geometry.
 To address the challenges posed by large deformations and nonlinear material behavior in the gastric wall, we transition from the previously employed membrane-based formulation to a $7$-parameter shell model~\cite{Braun-1994-Shell, Büchter-1994-3DExtensionEAS}, which captures thickness stretch and transverse shear.
 Additionally, we introduce a whole-organ gastric motility model that accounts for heterogeneous parameter fields.
 These fields encode regional variations in key physiological features, including intrinsic slow wave frequency, electrical conductivity, tissue stiffness, and active contractility, across the full gastric domain.
 Unlike previous approaches that rely on discrete anatomical subregions or piecewise-constant parameters, our framework defines smooth parameter gradients informed by anatomy and physiology.
 This enables realistic simulation of entrainment, wave propagation, and peristaltic contractions, while preserving continuity and anatomical fidelity throughout the domain.

 We demonstrate the capabilities of our model by simulating a realistic human stomach geometry, incorporating prestress, regionally varying material properties, and non-uniform boundary conditions.
 The study highlights the improved performance of the $7$-parameter shell compared to membrane and solid element formulations through a rigorous computational comparison of electromechanical motility and demonstrates how regionally varying heterogeneous fields enable spatially accurate simulation of contraction patterns.
 We provide an open-source implementation of our formulation within the multiphysics simulation framework 4C~\cite{4C}.